petertheautomator/NexusAutomation/README.md

 Creates an group and a host for whichever repository you need.
 It has an extra trigger (proxyURL) that also adds the proxy if required.

 Anonymous authentication is enabled
-Nuget-API is added to the authentication realm
+Nuget-API is added to the authentication realm.